robot-soccer-kit/robot-soccer-kit.github.io/network.md

 <b>Note</b>: IP address of the robots are set in the
 <a href="https://github.com/robot-soccer-kit/robot-soccer-kit/blob/master/firmware/src/config.h">firmware</a>.
 They don't have to be the one specified above since the robots are auto-discovered by the Game Controller.
+SSID and password are also set in the firmware and should match the Robot Soccer Kit network router configuration.
 </div>

 <div class="alert alert-info">